Downtown Bristol, Tennessee

-Nestled in the Appalachian Mountains, Bristol lets you be in two places at once: its bustling State Street crosses the state line between Tennessee and Virginia.
-But don’t let this fun geographic fact be your only takeaway, as the city is full of memorable food, music and outdoor adventures.
-Stay at the Fairfield Inn & Suites, the new TRU hotel or one of the popular downtown lofts, snap a picture of the famous Slogan Sign – and then start your adventure!
+With the gorgeous Appalachian Mountains as a backdrop, Bristol is particularly unique because it allows you to be in two places simultaneously: Its bustling State Street straddles the state line between Tennessee and Virginia.
+But don’t let this fun geographic fact be your only takeaway, as the city is packed with memorable food, music, and outdoor experiences.
+Get settled at the Fairfield Inn & Suites, the brand-new Tru by Hilton or in one of the popular downtown lofts, snap a pic of the famous Slogan Sign – and then let your adventure begin!

 Photo Credit: Earl Neikirk